As crowds swell and destruction mounts, attention turns to out-of-state rioters

+State officials also gave conflicting accounts of whether the suspected agitators came from the ranks of white supremacists exploiting the rage over Floyd's death, or left wing anarchists bent on turning the anger toward their ends of discrediting the police.

+To Walz, only one thing was certain: Outside agitators were making "an organized attempt to destabilize civil society."

-Although Minnesotans have made up the majority of arrests so far in protests over the death of George Floyd while in Minneapolis police custody, people from all corners of the country representing a patchwork of ideologies — some extreme — have increasingly turned up as the protests have grown in size and level of violence.
+Minnesotans have made up the majority of arrests so far in the unrest that has shocked the cities, but people from all corners of the country representing a patchwork of ideologies — some extreme — have increasingly turned up as the protests have grown in size and level of violence.

+Hennepin County jail logs showed arrests of people coming from Michigan, Missouri, Illinois and Florida.
+One suspect from Alaska had bragged online of coming to the protest with Molotov cocktails.

 "They were not demonstrating for a cause, they were not protesting for injustice, they were simply bent on destruction of property and they were bent on trying to hurt people," state Public Safety Commissioner John Harrington told reporters Saturday.

-Harrington said the state’s 2,500 public safety personnel deployed on Friday were quickly outnumbered by “tens of thousands” of rioters.
-Gov. Tim Walz went so far as to say that up to 80% of those arrested in connection with rioting came from out of state.
-But reports from St. Paul police and Hennepin County jail logs suggested the opposite.
+Harrington said the state's 2,500 public safety personnel deployed on Friday were quickly outnumbered by "tens of thousands" of rioters.
+But while Walz, Carter and Minneapolis Mayor Jacob Frey all steadfastly maintained that people outside the cities were responsible for the majority of the mayhem, reports from St. Paul police and Hennepin County jail logs suggested the opposite.

 Meanwhile, Harrington and some elected officials hinted at possible white supremacist involvement.
 Law enforcement officials scrambled to investigate online ties between known extremist groups and out-of-staters detained in the riots.

-The Minnesota Fusion Center, part of the state’s Public Safety Department, reported that up to 75,000 “agitators” could be traveling Saturday from Kansas City, Chicago, Ohio and elsewhere, according to a letter sent from Hudson, Wis., Mayor Rich O’Connor requesting National Guard assistance from Wisconsin Gov. Tony Evers.
+The Minnesota Fusion Center, part of the state's Public Safety Department, reported at one point that up to 75,000 "agitators" could be traveling Saturday from Kansas City, Chicago, Ohio and elsewhere, according to a letter sent from Hudson, Wis., Mayor Rich O'Connor requesting National Guard assistance from Wisconsin Gov. Tony Evers.

 Followers of a new group of armed, anti-government extremists dubbed the "Boogaloo Bois" have reportedly emerged at protests or have shared their intentions of traveling to the state.